 In all seriousness, Copenhagen is an energetic city alive with locals and tourists alike.
 What other city has mermaids and the very real reality that you might get run over by a bicycle?
 Not many.
-From the most famous sights like Nyhavn Harbour to the lesser-known sights like The Botanical Gardens, we’ve compiled a list of some of the best attractions in Copenhagen.
+From the well-known attractions like Nyhavn Harbour and Tivoli Gardens to the lesser-known and unique things to do in Copenhagen like visit Christiania, here are some of the best attractions in Copenhagen!